Quadratic matrix inequalities with applications to data-based control: Matrix versions of Finsler's lemma and Yakubovich's S-lemma

 \begin{proof} The `if' statements are obvious.
 We thus focus on proving the `only if' part of the second statement.
 Assume that $\calZ_r(N) \subseteq \calZ_r(M)$.
 By Theorem~\ref{t:equivmatrixvector}, $x^\top M x \geq 0$ for all $x\in \mathbb{R}^{q+r}$ satisfying $x^\top N x \geq 0$.
 Finally, by Lemma~\ref{l:standardS-lemma}, we conclude that there exists a scalar $\alpha \geq 0$ such that $M-\alpha N \geq 0$. \end{proof}

 Similar to the `standard' S-lemma (Lemma~\ref{l:standardS-lemma}), we note that the matrix S-lemma requires $N$ to have at least one positive eigenvalue, an assumption known as the \emph{Slater condition}.
 It turns out, however, that under additional assumptions on $M$ and $N$, we can state a theorem analogous to Theorem~\ref{t:nonstrictS-lemma} in the case where $N \in \bpi_{q,r}$ has no positive eigenvalues, equivalently, $N \schur N_{22} = 0$.
-In this special case, $\calZ_r(N) = \calZ_r^0(N)$ (i.e., the inequality on $N$ becomes an equality) which leads to a matrix version of Finsler's lemma.
+In this special case, $\calZ_r(N) = \calZ_r^0(N)$ which leads to a matrix version of Finsler's lemma.